vmware-archive/vra-api-samples-for-postman/Tenant and Business Groups/README.md

  * Create business groups
  * Add business group roles to a user
  * Get all business groups for a user
+ * Get all Active Directory users added in all vRA business groups

 ### Tenant